Samuel T. Busey: Civil War

+Congress

 Busey was elected as a Democrat to the Fifty-second Congress (March 4, 1891 – March 3, 1893) defeating Joseph Gurney Cannon.

 He was an unsuccessful candidate for reelection in 1892 to the Fifty-third Congress, losing to Cannon (who regained his seat).
 This pattern would be repeated 22 years later by fellow Democrat banker Frank T. O'Hair.

+Later career and death

-After, his failed reelection he returned to banking.
+After his failed reelection he returned to banking.

 He died in a boating accident in Mantrap Township, Hubbard County, Minnesota August 12, 1909 while on a family vacation.
 His niece, Annie McClain, was killed in the same accident.
 He was interred in Woodlawn Cemetery, Urbana, Illinois.